 Treat the kids to the creamiest homemade Fudge Pops that are one of the best frozen desserts I’ve ever made.
 Seriously, these might be packed with nutritious ingredients, but the texture is identical to a classic pudding pop and they are SO darn good.
 The only hard part of this recipe is waiting for them to freeze!

-mini fudge pops on plate with strawberries
+fudge pops with strawberries on pink plate.

 Fudge Pops